qouteall/imm_ptl_wiki_copy/Portal-Attributes.md

 #### Commands to Invoke After Teleporting

 Optional.
 You can specify a list of commands to be invoked for entities that teleport through this portal.
 The command sender will be the entity that teleported.
+The commands will be invoked with OP permission.

 NBT tag: `commandsOnTeleported`